-With the Vermont Mountain Bike Festival coming this month, new trails, restaurants and music fests coming up, Waitsfield’s the place to be in July.
+With The Frendly Gathering coming this weekend, new trails, restaurants and more fun events coming up, Waitsfield’s the place to be in July.

 Dropping into Waitsfield from the Champlain Valley always feels like a journey to an entirely different place.
 After climbing over the Appalachian Gap, Route 17 plummets into the Mad River Valley, past houses built defiantly into the mountainside and Mad River Glen’s legendary single chair.

 The winters find me ducking trees for the powder stashes in the mornings and the afternoons wandering the Tempest Book Shop, nibbling crusty sourdough bread (baked fresh by the owner every morning).
 In the summer, I bring my bike and careen through the forest trails.
 I almost always pack my hiking boots, a towel, cooler and a paperback to relax with after on the banks of the Mad River.
 Dinner is consistently at the Mad Taco or a pizza with home-grown toppings at American Flatbread’s original home at Lareau Farm.

 Go on a Staycation

 The valley’s two renowned ski areas, Sugarbush and Mad River Glen, are hotspots in the winter, but the action only slows down slightly in the warmer months